 Whether you’re a student, teacher, or parent, I think you’ll appreciate this story of how one teacher can completely and permanently change someone’s life in only a few lessons.

 Graduate college in two years?
 Awesome!
 I liked his style.
 That was Kimo Williams.

-Excited as hell, I showed up to his studio at 8:40 the next morning, though I waited outside until 8:59 before ringing his bell.
+I showed up to his studio at 8:40 the next morning, super-excited, though I waited outside until 8:59 before ringing his bell.

 (Recently I heard him tell this same story from his perspective.
 He said, “My doorbell rang at 8:59 one morning and I had no idea why.
 I run across kids all the time who say they want to be a great musician.
-I tell them I can help, and tell them to show up at my studio at 9am if they’re serious.
-Almost nobody ever does.
-It’s how I weed out the really serious ones from the kids who are just talk.
+I tell them I can help, and tell them to show up at my studio at 9:00 if they’re serious.
+Nobody ever does.
+It’s how I weed out the really serious ones from the kids who just talk.
 But there he was, ready to go.”)

 After a one-minute welcome, we were sitting at the piano, analyzing the sheet music for a jazz standard.
 He was quickly explaining the chords based on the diatonic scale.
 How the dissonance of the tri-tone in the 5-chord with the flat-7 is what makes it want to resolve to the 1.
 Within a minute, I was already being quizzed.
 “If the 5-chord with the flat-7 has that tritone, then so does another flat-7 chord.
 Which one?”

 “Uh… the flat-2 chord?”

 “Right!
 So that’s a substitute chord.
 Any flat-7 chord can always be substituted with the other flat-7 that shares the same tritone.
 So reharmonize all the chords you can in this chart.
 Go.”

 The pace was intense, and I loved it.
 Finally, someone was challenging me — keeping me in over my head — encouraging and expecting me to pull myself up, quickly.
-I was learning so fast, it had the adrenaline of sports or a video game.
-A two-way game of catch, he tossed every fact back at me and made me prove I got it.
+I was learning so fast, it felt like the adrenaline rush you get while playing a video game.
+He tossed every fact at me and made me prove I got it.